 - Python-based Directed Acyclic Graphs (DAGs) for workflow definition

-- Custom scheduling, retries, and error handling
+- Custom scheduling, retries, and error-handling rules

 4. Fivetran

-- Automatic schema updates for smooth integration
+- Automatic schema updates for continuous, low-maintenance integration

-- Step-by-step and full data loading options
+- Incremental and full data loading options depending on use case

-- Secure data transfer with compliance to industry standards
+- Secure data transfer with compliance certifications

 5. Alteryx

-- Predictive and statistical analytics tools
+- Predictive and statistical analytics tools built in

 - Data blending and transformation across multiple sources